The Horsepower & Strategy Behind Healthcare Product Manufacturer Mergers And Acquisitions — John G. Baresky

 Corralling Revenue Loss

 Corralling revenue loss becomes necessary when the buyer’s existing commercial organization is not robust enough to sustain itself over the long run.
 Blockbuster products are harder to develop as technology propels higher standards and levels of performance across product sectors.
 High margin niche products deliver good income but treat fewer numbers of patients.
 Technology and material advances can quickly render existing medical devices obsolete.
-Research and development does not generate an approvable product with each of its candidates and some don’t perform as well as expected once they are approved and launched.
+Research and development do not generate an approvable product with each of its candidates and some don’t perform as well as expected once they are approved and launched.

 Meanwhile, established products reach the end of their patents or fall out of favor with clinicians and provider organizations as clinical and cost standards change.
 Revenue growth flattens.
 Acquiring another company’s market share and pipeline buys time, widens and refreshes portfolio offerings while adding cash flow / sales.
 Corraling revenue loss due to patent expiration, obsolescence, pipeline concerns and changing standards is an ongoing management challenge for healthcare product manufacturers to account for; M&A is a viable go-to option.

 Some established and new healthcare product manufacturers are relying much more on buying other companies and investing less in traditional internal research and development.
 Their R&D initiatives are commercially-centric and seek to find embryonic / startup firms with novel product concepts.
-These companies can be invested in as satellite R&D units and funded as appropriate depending on progress and promise of product approvals.
+These companies can be invested in as satellite R&D units and funded as appropriate depending on the progress and promise of product approvals.
 If one of these investments produces a champion product, the backing company buys them outright or acquires an influential percentage of their shares.

 A “bulk approach” to checkbook R&D is scaling up the deal and buying a well-established entity of comparable size to the buyer.
-This delivers more impactful growth, multiplies pipeline candidates while creating opportunities to save money through elimination of redundancies.
+This delivers more impactful growth, multiplies pipeline candidates while creating opportunities to save money through the elimination of redundancies.
 The ROI destination is more complex to reach, however; as debt load and integration challenges can lead to buyer’s remorse.
-Either way, checkbook R&D strategy spans the smallest to the largest organizations in the healthcare sector.
+Either way, the checkbook R&D strategy spans the smallest to the largest organizations in the healthcare sector.

 Come Buy Me ( CBM ) Strategy

-The “Come Buy Me” / CBM Strategy is executed on the seller side and is a contributor to healthcare sector M&A activity through a two-phase process.
+The “Come Buy Me” / CBM Strategy is executed on the seller side and is a contributor to the healthcare sector M&A activity through a two-phase process.
 The first process is based on CBM organizations being frequently smaller “one-horse” to mid-sized firms regularly executing a series of small acquisitions usually focused in select healthcare sectors; for example dermatology, orphan drugs, respiratory, lab diagnostics, etc. With a small but growing stable of offerings, the company establishes a market presence within the particular medical sector.
 Collectively, the lines produce more meaningful total revenue.

 The CBM continues to ratchet up its growth through incremental product introductions and additional deals but the goal is never to build a dominant, long-standing player.
 The second phase is to build up enough of a commercial organization to market it to other companies with long-term growth goals who then acquire the CBM.
 The CBM business model inherently cultivates M&A activity from start to finish.

 Even established healthcare product companies historically adverse to mergers and acquisitions are engaging in them to blunt competitive threats.
-Other companies accelerate their market presence through acquiring other companies and quickly scale up to become assertive challengers to sector incumbents.
+Other companies accelerate their market presence by acquiring other companies and quickly scale up to become assertive challengers to sector incumbents.
 Conversely, to prevent challengers from penetrating a long-held sector or invading a new one that an established company has just started to enter, they conduct an acquisition to fortify their position.
-Competitive threats spur companies to consider M&A as way to neutralize and leapfrog rivals.
+Competitive threats spur companies to consider M&A as a way to neutralize and leapfrog rivals.
 They can also help a company, by taking on debt through a deal, to avoid being acquired themselves.

 Diminishing Returns / Damaging Effects Of Continual Cost Cutting

 Detrimental effects of relentless cost-cutting measures are more apparent in many industries, including healthcare manufacturing.
 There is only so much that out-sourcing, budget slashing and other “streamlining” measures can achieve until they have a corrosive effect on organizational effectiveness and deliver less return on the bottom line.
-Companies overly reliant on cost-cutting measures to make their number reach an endpoint.
+Companies are overly reliant on cost-cutting measures to make their number reach an endpoint.
 They aren’t able to further reduce costs to increase income, haven’t cultivated innovation to replenish product lines and are at a competitive disadvantage -plus investors see earnings flatten.
 An acquisition or merger is now necessary to remain viable.

 Another realization is more companies embrace the need for innovation and growth-productive strategies such as bolting on assets to acquire specific capabilities and strategic offerings to sell.
 While cost-cutting measures take place once an acquisition is completed and redundancies removed, the pivotal direction is to then loosen the reins on the new assets and let them accelerate growth.
 More companies are demonstrating their ability to decisively outdistance competition by developing entirely new products / solutions in a technology-driven world.
 The diminishing returns / damaging effects of continual cost cutting are more critically assessed; an assertive long term strategy of M&A, technology and innovation is more favorable and productive.